nwb4edu/nwb4edu.github.io/README.md

 If you use these materials in your teaching or research, please cite:

 ```
-Juavinett, A.L., & Magdaleno, V. (2024). nwb4edu: an Online Textbook for Teaching
+Juavinett, A.L., & Magdaleno-Garcia, V. (2024). nwb4edu: an Online Textbook for Teaching
 and Learning with NWB Datasets. *Journal of Open Source Education: TENTATIVE*.
 https://nwb4edu.github.io
 ```